mishkinf/PowerShellDev/README.md

 ... and many more little niceties ...

 ### SETUP INSTRUCTIONS
-#### PowerShellDev helpers
-1. Extreme programmers who plan to pair while developing can add their names, usernames and email addresses to the Pair.ps1 script
-2. Run powershell and navigate to the PowerShellDev project folder and run ./stationsetup.ps1
-3. Restart PowerShell.

 #### Git and SSH
 1. Install msysgit with everything included from http://msysgit.github.io/